duckduckgo/duckduckgo-help-pages/_docs/mobile/firefox-android.md

 ---
-title: Firefox Mobile
+title: How to add DuckDuckGo to Firefox mobile
-category: Mobile
+nav_title: Add DuckDuckGo to Firefox mobile
+description: DuckDuckGo is an independent internet privacy company that offers a private alternative to Google search & Chrome in one free app.
+category: How To Get DuckDuckGo
-order: 41
+order: 500
 ---

 > <a href="{{ site.baseurl }}/desktop/firefox">Did you mean desktop Firefox instead?</a>